 New Students and Transfer Students

-Before registration, new students and new transfer students should participate in advising at the Bremerton Advising Center or advising locations at OC Poulsbo and OC Shelton.
-Advising assistance for active duty military and their family members is available at NBK Bangor or NBK Bremerton by appointment at 360-473-2821.
+Before registration, new students and new transfer students should participate in advising at the Bremerton Advising Center or advising locations at the Poulsbo or Shelton campuses.
+Advising assistance for active duty military and their family members is available at Naval Base Kitsap Bangor or Naval Base Kitsap Bremerton by appointment by calling 360-473-2821.

 Transfer students should take a copy of transcripts to their advising appointment.
-See "Transfer Student Admission" in this catalog or online at olympic.edu/programs-classes/transfer-oc for complete information.
-After advising, new students and new transfer students with signature, and entry codes may register for classes in-person at any campus.
-Payment may be made in-person or online via the ctcLink Student Self-Service portal at olympic.edu.
+See "Transfer Student Admission" in this catalog or online at the Olympic College Academic Transfer webpage for complete information.
+After advising, new students and new transfer students with signature and entry codes may register for classes online through ctcLink or in-person at any campus.
+Payment may be made in-person or online via the ctcLink Student Homepage or Mobile Dashboard at olympic.edu.
 Registration is not complete until payment is made.

-Continuing students can find their "time to register" on the ctcLink Student Self-Service portal at olympic.edu.
-Continuing students may register and pay online (using ctcLink) or in-person at any campus.
+Continuing students can find their "time to register" on the ctcLink Student Homepage or Mobile Dashboard at olympic.edu.
+Continuing students may register and pay online using ctcLink or in-person at any campus.
 See "Registration Options" on this page for more information.

-Former students who have not attended during the previous four quarters must be assigned a "time to register."
-Call or visit a registration office or send an email request to firstname.lastname@example.org.
+Former students who have not attended during the previous four terms must be assigned a "time to register."
+Login to the Student Services Virtual Office or send an email request to firstname.lastname@example.org.
 After registration, students may pay online or in-person at any campus.
 See "Registration Options" on this page for more information.